-As the year progresses, the children will be introduced to short whole class teaching sessions.
+As the year progresses, the children will be introduced to short whole class or group teaching sessions.
 These sessions include phonics, maths, writing and fine/gross motor skill development.
-Short guided reading sessions will ensure all children are taught the essential skills in YR to equip them with reading skills that they need to secure.
+Short guided reading sessions will ensure all children are taught essential reading skills.